 The proposed levels of service for water supply and sewerage are discussed in Section 4.
-Council may need to revise the levels of service in the future in accordance with customer demand and industry trends.
+Council may need to revise the levels of service in the future in accordance with customer demand, industry trends and legislative changes.

 10.2 Performance Monitoring